-All requests for absence during term time will need to be discussed, by appointment only, with the school’s Pastoral Leads, Mr Homer and Miss Dalby and where necessary, Julie Davis, the Educational Welfare Officer.
+All requests for absence during term time will need to be discussed, by appointment only, with the school’s Pastoral Lead, Miss Dalby and where necessary, Julie Davis, the Educational Welfare Officer.
 Please do not book a holiday or flights prior to contacting the school.
 Where a request for leave is not granted, the school reserve the right to forward the matter over to the Local Authority’s Education Investigation Service for consideration of either a penalty notice or prosecution.

 It is important that children learn the good habit of punctuality and parents/carers are asked to help by ensuring that their children set off to school in good time.

 If your child has been late to school on numerous occasions, they will attend a catch-up session after school.
 This is an opportunity to catch up on important information that they have missed.

 Illness or Medical Appointments: On-line Sickness/Absence.
 Click Here for Form